 Fisher (1930) provides some elements that Rizzo utilizes to define the "temporal form and dimension" of an income flow, and in part the "monetary form and dimension" as well.
-Global pressures on a local border town: the real estate market of Ortigia

 The "temporal form and dimension" is the way returns are distributed through time, which according to Fisher depends on intrinsic characteristics of the investment, while according to Rizzo it depends on the profile of the entrepreneur that "challenges the market" imposing his determination and his ability to take a position.
-Fisher exemplifies three options of exploitation of a land, each with a different elasticity, so defined: $E = (DV_0/V_0)/Dr/r$, where $V{0 is}$ the Net Present Value, and r is the discount rate.
+Fisher exemplifies three options of exploitation of a land, each with a different elasticity, so defined: $E = (\Delta V_0/V_0)/\Delta r/r$, where V_0 is the Net Present

+Value, and r is the discount rate.
 The investment choice depends on the dimension of r.
 To define r Fisher uses the forecast of value increase (in physical terms) through time, assuming the path of physical growth of the wood and the diverse annual increase rates, and calculates the moment cutting the wood is more lucrative by comparison between the marginal growth rate in several years and the interest opportunity rate or opportunity cost of capital Fisher attributes to the monetary interest rate.

-J. R. Hicks introduces the dynamic analysis comparing the expected income flow with the standard one, which he discounts by means of a given rate; he defines elasticity in temporal terms as an average period P of the income flow, which is longer (shorter) if the incomes of the "expected flow" are deferred (anticipated) compared with those of the "standard flow": $P=S^{n}{i=0}[(iRi/(1+r)^{i})/(Ri/(1+r)^{i})]$.
+J. R. Hicks introduces the dynamic analysis comparing the expected income flow with the standard one, which he discounts by means of a given rate; he defines elasticity in temporal terms as an average period P of the income flow, which is longer (shorter) if the incomes of the "expected flow" are deferred (anticipated) compared with those of the "standard flow": $P = \sum{i=0}^{n} [(iRi/(1+r)^i)/(Ri/(1+r)^i)]$.
 The concept of crescendo in Hicks is referred to a given rate, while in Rizzo to a rate which reflects the specific profile of the unity formed by the entrepreneur and the capital goods.
 In this sense they are not distinguishable, as they establish a special empathetic relation that makes (differently elastic) capital goods different.
 In this sense the above indicated personal interpretation defines the three different values not as alternative, but as convergent to the determination of the most significant value, that means capable to take into account probability k and possibility $\pm |a|k$.